SaraAli26/DockerCFG/DockerandStandaloneSpringbootExample.md

 # Docker and Stand alone Springboot Example

-A short tutorial for how to containerize a stand alone spring boot application
+A short practical tutorial for how to containerize a stand alone spring boot application

 1. Ensure that you have the application downloaded from this repositroy.
 2. Package your Spring Boot application into a JAR file, which is the executable version of your project.
 To do this, navigate to the Maven tool window, then go to Lifecycle → clean → Package.
 This process will generate a .jar file, which can be found in the newly created target folder.